eesmer/DebianDC/Documentation/decisions/0003-report-viewer-decision.md

 - A sustainable report viewing approach, independent of Debian 13 packaging decisions, has been adopted
 - Report readability and extensibility have improved
+- The reporting infrastructure is now suitable for future content expansion